kotolex/checking/README.md

     start(verbose=3, groups=['api'])
 ```

-When you runs this example, only function api_check will be executed, because we specify groups to run.
+When you run this example, only function api_check will be executed, because we specify groups to run.

 **params**  is the dictionary of parameters available in all tests (general run parameters)